faridk/cvtools.net-backend/tfjs-node-gpu.troubleshooting.md

-# Troubleshooting CUDA related issues of @tensorflow/tfjs-node-gpu
+# Troubleshooting CUDA related issues of @tensorflow/tfjs-node-gpu (version 1.0.1)

 Step 1: Add these to your `~/.bashrc` (source: mostafaelhoushi's answer from [here](https://github.com/tensorflow/tensorflow/issues/26182))